History of WWE SmackDown: Fox and return to Friday nights (2019–2024)

 On May 16, 2018, The Hollywood Reporter, citing sources familiar with the situation, reported that NBCUniversal was planning to renew its rights to Raw, but that WWE was offering SmackDown separately to other broadcasters.
 On May 21, it was reported that WWE was nearing a five-year deal with Fox (the parent network of former SmackDown broadcaster MyNetworkTV) beginning in October 2019, valued at $205 million per-year, tripling the amount paid by NBCUniversal and USA Network.

 On June 27, 2018, WWE officially announced that SmackDown would move to Fox beginning October 4, 2019, also returning the show to Friday nights.

 With their transition to Fox in October 2019, changes were made to the logo.
 Additionally, the show dropped "Live" from the title and returned to referring to it as Friday Night SmackDown.

+Return to USA Network and remaining on Friday nights (2024–present)

+On May 9, 2024 it was announced that WWE SmackDown will return to the USA Network since years 2016 to 2019 starting on September 13, 2024.
+It had been discussed ever since early 2024 before the month of May.